steveworsley/omg/src/index.md

 archiveButtonText: See all posts
 socialImage: ''
 ---
-✨Senior front-end developer [@AutoTraderLife](https://twitter.com/AutoTraderLife).
-Interested in design systems, learning and development, and the inevitable heat death of the universe.
+☂️ Senior front-end developer [@AutoTraderLife](https://twitter.com/AutoTraderLife).
+Interested in design systems 👩🏻‍🎤 Learning and development 🦄 Working in the open 🤳🏻 Avid user of the 🤔 emoji.
 Catch me on [@iamsteveworsley](https://twitter.com/@iamsteveworsley).